mickasmt/astro-nomy/src/content/blog/first-post.md

 ---
-title: 'First post'
+title: 'First Post Delight: Navigating the World of Web Development'
-description: 'Lorem ipsum dolor sit amet'
+description: 'Embark on a web development adventure with our inaugural post, diving deep into industry insights and emerging trends.'
 pubDate: 'Jul 08 2022'
 coverImage: '/blog-placeholder-3.jpg'
 category: 'design'